teknobingo/trust/README.md

 # Trust

-### Trust is a framework for authorization control - for Ruby On Rails.
+### Trust is a no-nonsense framework for authorization control - for Ruby On Rails.

 - Why yet another authorization framework you may ask?

 Well, we used [DeclarativeAuthorization](http://github.com/stffn/declarative_authorization) for a while, but got stuck when it comes to name-spaces and inheritance.
-So, we investigated in the possibilities of using [CanCan](http://github.com/ryanb/cancan) and [CanTango](http://github.com/kristianmandrup/cantango), and found that CanCan could be slow, because all authorizations has to be loaded on every request.
+So, we investigated in the possibilities of using [CanCan](http://github.com/ryanb/cancan) and [CanTango](http://github.com/kristianmandrup/cantango), and found that CanCan could be slow, because all permissions has to be loaded on every request.
 CanTango has tackled this problem by implementing caching, but the framework is still evolving and seems fairly complex.
 At the same time, CanTango is role focused and not resource focused.

 ### What will you benefit from when using Trust?

 * Resource focused permissions, not role focused
 * Complete support for inheritance in controllers
 * Complete support for namespaces, both controllers and models
+* Complete support for nested resources
 * Complete support for shortened associations (e.g. if you have models in name spaces that relates to other models in the name space)
 * Fast permission loading, where no cashing is needed.
 All permissions are declared on class level, so once loaded, they stay in memory.
-* Support for inheritance in the authorization model
+* Support for inheritance in the permissions model
-* Natural code evaluation in the authorizations declaration, i.e. you understand completely what is going on, because the implementation is done the way you implement condifitions in rails for validations and alike.
+* Natural code evaluation in the permission declarations, i.e. you understand completely what is going on, because the implementation is done the way you implement condifitions in rails for validations and alike.
 * Automatic loading of instances and parents in controller

 ### What is not supported in Trust